 - Frozen inside coil

-A frozen coil typically indicates an issue with the airflow, such as restrictions caused by filthy air filters or collapsed return air ductwork.
+A frozen coil typically indicates an issue with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
 Frozen indoor coils could also be caused by low refrigerant.